kubernetes-sigs/cluster-api/docs/book/src/tasks/automated-machine-management/healthchecking.md

   remediated.
 This operation is considered a retry - remediation-retry #1.
 - If M1-2 (replacement of M1-1) becomes unhealthy, remediation-retry #2 will happen, etc.

-A retry will only happen after the `retryPeriod` from the previous retry has elapsed.
-If `retryPeriod` is not set (default), a retry will happen immediately.
+A retry will only happen after the `retryPeriodSeconds` from the previous retry has elapsed.
+If `retryPeriodSeconds` is not set (default), a retry will happen immediately.

-If a machine is marked as unhealthy after `minHealthyPeriod` (default 1h) has passed since the previous remediation this is no longer considered a retry because the new issue is assumed unrelated from the previous one.
+If a machine is marked as unhealthy after `minHealthyPeriodSeconds` (default 3600) has passed since the previous remediation this is no longer considered a retry because the new issue is assumed unrelated from the previous one.

 If `maxRetry` is not set (default), remediation will be retried infinitely.